ajbrackman/RockLabTutorials/docs/frantz.rst

 Frantz Magnetic Separator
 *****

-.. content:: Table of Contents
+.. contents:: Table of Contents

 ..
 Attention::
   **It is important during all steps to avoid touching the separating tray with your fingers.
 Oils from your fingers could make grains stick to the tray and be detrimental to proper separation.**